 Having the correct materials is obviously essential for any exterior painting, especially when it comes to stucco.
 If the wrong tools or paint are used, often the paint, stucco or both can get seriously damaged.
 It’s important to start by know what kind of stucco you’re painting.
 Check to see if the stucco on your home is that of a smoother texture or if it is a rougher, more textured stucco.
 Once determined, choose the correct elastomeric paint; this particular type of paint can affix to the detailed texture of stucco and bridges gaps and ridges more effectively while also repelling water.
 Another critical factor is the method of painting you intend to use.
 There are two primary methods: using a sprayer or using nap rollers to apply paint.
 If you plan to use nap rollers, make sure you get the correct thickness.
 A good rule of thumb is to get 1” thickness for rougher stucco textures and ¾” for medium or lighter stucco finishes.
 Sprayers will result in a more professional look and are quicker.

 Prep and Prime

-Before painting stucco, it’s important to have the correct preparations for proper application.
-Inspect your home’s stucco for any cracks, chipped paint or any general wear and tear on your stucco.
-Use a filler-like caulk to close or repair the stucco imperfections, and avoid uneven distribution of the paint.
+Before painting stucco, it’s important to have the correct preparations for proper paint application.
+Inspect your home’s stucco for any cracks, chipped paint or any general wear and tear.
+Use a filler, like caulk, to close or repair the stucco imperfections, and avoid uneven distribution of the paint.
 These fillers will need to be blended between the new and original stucco and are best left to a professional who can ensure even blending, as it can be a complicated process.
-On the other hand, if your stucco is new, it will need at least 60 days to form and harden and will then need to be pressure washed to remove any dirt or chipped paint.
+If your stucco is new, it will need at least 60 days to form and harden and will then need to be pressure washed to remove any dirt or chipped paint.

 Once prepped, stucco will soak up most of the first coat, especially if applied to a cement base.
 Therefore it’s best to use primer for the first coat, then go back a second (and even a third) time with the chosen paint to bring out the desired color.